-CRITICAL ELEMENT EXAMPLES FOR MEETING REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS 6.1 How is the State's definition of adequate yearly progress based primarily on academic assessments?
+C CRITICAL ELEMENT EXAMPLES FOR MEETING REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS de ye pı How is the State's lefinition of adequate early progress based wrimarily on academic ssessments?
 Formula for AYP shows that decisions are based primarily on assessments.
 7 Plan clearly identifies which assessments are included in accountability.
 Formula for AYP shows that decisions are based primarily on non-academic indicators or indicators other than the State assessments.

-Maryland's accountability system is primarily based on reading and mathematics assessments in grades 3, 5, 8, and 10.
+Maryland's accountability system is primarily based on reading and mathematics assessments in grades 3-8 and end-of-course assessments in English 2 and algebra/data analysis.
 In elementary and middle schools the only other component for AYP determinations is attendance.
 In high schools, the only other component is graduation rate.
 At the minimum, schools where all subgroups have fewer than 5 members, two-thirds of the AYP calculations are based on academic assessments (reading and mathematics).
 At the maximum, schools where all subgroups have more than 5 members, 18 of the 19 components for AYP calculations are based on academic assessments.
 Only K-12 schools will have 20 components by including both graduation rate and attendance.